 - Power Trio: Kid is the Id, Magil the Super Ego and Serge the poor guy trapped in the middle.

 - Relationship Values: One is kept for Kid, which you can gauge by how she reacts to Serge after battles.

-- The Reveal: Three, which tie this game with Chrono Trigger
+- The Reveal: Three or so, which tie this game with Chrono Trigger

 - Kid's adoptive sister who Lynx killed is Lucca.

 - Kid has the Chrono Trigger, entrusted to her by the late Lucca.